AnujPancholi/fullstackopenSubmissions/part1/README.md

 I then concatenated the gathered values with the calculated ones to supply to the Statistics component, and it worked just fine.

+## Exercise 1.8
+Saw this coming, so had alread separated this into a new component.
+Was going to name it StatsPanel, but when I saw that there is an exercise which asks for such a component and has named it "Statistics", changed it.

 ---